DiscoBroccoli/Turbulent-Modelling-using-Machine-Learning-Techniques/README.md

 efficiency of turbulent-viscosity models.
 The research objective is achieved using Deviate from CAL and also Graham from Compute Canada.
 The high-order DNS data solution is solved using open-source solver PyFR (Discontinuous Galerkin Method).

-The simulation below is a direct numerical simulation of the canonical wall bounded turbulent channel case.
+The simulation below is a direct numerical simulation (DNS) of the canonical wall bounded turbulent channel case.
 In which the whole spatial and temporal spectrum are solved for accurate turbulence prediction.
 The showcased simulation is from the dimensionless shear Reynolds of 180.
 The bulk Reynolds is found using the relationship from [Dean(1978)](https://ui.adsabs.harvard.edu/abs/1974STIN...7522638D/abstract).

 ![Alt Text](https://github.com/DiscoBroccoli/Turbulent-Modelling-using-Machine-Learning-Techniques/blob/main/latex_equation/re_bulk.gif)